 Here's a Depression-era Meat Loaf recipe that was published in 1938.

-Let's move on from Great Depression recipes to actual frugal living tips from people who survived it.
+Let's move on from Great Depression recipes to actual frugal living tips with a big impact from people who survived it.

 How to Survive a Great Depression Tips – Frugal Living Ideas from the Depression